wp-plugins/gravity-forms-wysiwyg-ckeditor/readme.txt

 == Description ==

-This plugin extends the [Gravity Forms](http://www.gravityforms.com/ "Gravity Forms website") plugin, giving you the option to use [CKEditor](http://ckeditor.com/ "CKEditor website") in your forms.

-The CKEditor can be configured from the Gravity Forms settings menu, allowing you to select which individual buttons are used in the editor.
+> This plugin is an add-on for the <a href="https://www.e-junkie.com/ecom/gb.php?cl=54585&c=ib&aff=299380" target="_blank">Gravity Forms</a>.
+If you don't yet own a license of the best forms plugin for WordPress, go and <a href="https://www.e-junkie.com/ecom/gb.php?cl=54585&c=ib&aff=299380" target="_blank">buy one now</a>!

+**What does this plugin do?**

-The CKEditor can be added to the 'Paragraph Text' field found in the 'Standard Fields' tab as well as the 'Body' and 'Custom Field - Paragraph Text' fields found in the 'Post Fields' tab.
+* allows you to add the CKEditor WYSIWYG to 'Paragraph Text', 'Body' and 'Custom Field - Paragraph Text' fields
+* allows you to add the CKEditor WYSIWYG to the form editor - textarea's in the field settings will use the CKEditor WYSIWYG
+* options to control which buttons and features are available in the CKEditor WYSIWYG - found in the Gravity Forms -> Settings -> CKEditor menu.

+> See a demo of this plugin at [demo.itsupportguides.com/gravity-forms-wysiwyg-ckeditor/](http://demo.itsupportguides.com/gravity-forms-wysiwyg-ckeditor/ "demo website")

 **Why use CKEditor?**

 [CKEditor](http://ckeditor.com/ "CKEditor website") is a feature packed WYSIWYG that meets the WCAG 2.0 requirements, providing the best accessibility for your users.

+It provides the superior copy-and-paste support for formatted text from Microsoft Word.

 This plugin is compatible with the [Gravity Forms Data Persistence Add-On Reloaded](https://wordpress.org/plugins/gravity-forms-data-persistence-add-on-reloaded/ "Gravity Forms Data Persistence Add-On Reloaded website") and [Gravity PDF](https://wordpress.org/plugins/gravity-forms-pdf-extended/ "Gravity PDF website") plugins.